How to Deploy SCEP Certificates Using Addigy and SecureW2

 1. Log in to the Addigy management portal.

-2. Find your device on the portal and click GoLive.
+2. Locate your device on the portal and click GoLive.

 4. Navigate to MDM Configuration.

-• Check that the Addigy SCEP profile is uploaded.
+1. Verify that the Addigy SCEP profile has been uploaded.

 5. Hover over Production.

-6. To find your profile, go to the Settings app and find Device Management under the General section.
+6. To find your profile, open the Settings app and go to Device Management under the General section.

 7. Once the profile is on your device, go to Settings > Wi-Fi and connect to the Addigy SCEP network.